EvanGCowan/configure-ad/README.md

 <img width="1416" alt="Screenshot 2023-08-21 at 5 00 04 PM" src="https://github.com/EvanGCowan/configure-ad/assets/142631599/312bf44d-a313-47e3-a4c8-73d05b41fefc">
 </p>
 <p>
-attempt to log into Client-1 with one of the accounts (take note of the password in the script)
+This is part of the list of random users that were created by running the pre-made script in Powershell on the domain controller.
+I select the user "Govob Take" and log in to the client computer using his credentials to test.
 </p>
 <br />